 Prader-Willi syndrome (PWS) is a complex genetic disorder characterised by hypotonia and developmental delay as an infant and obesity, learning disability and behaviour problems (especially relating to food) in adolescence and adulthood.

 Prader-Willi syndrome (PWS) was the first human disorder attributed to genomic imprinting.
+It is caused by:

 - Deletion of the paternally inherited chromosomal 15q11.2-q13 region (occasionally a result of translocation.)
 These are the majority.